elodin19/MoviesAPI/README.md

 - Swagger for documentation;
 - JSON in Java and HttpURLConnection to consume data from the MovieDB API;
 - Lombok for faster development and a cleaner code;
-- Hibernate, JPA and PostgreSQL for data storage;
+- JPA and PostgreSQL for data storage;
 - H2, JUnit and Mockito for testing.